 Financial Advisor Disputes

 Cogence Group has worked with national law firms representing the biggest financial advisory firms in the world to determine economic damages related to financial advisors.
 Whether the damages stem from a broker raiding case or by a departing broker violating the financial advisor protocol, Cogence Group’s analysis is superior to anything we have reviewed in the marketplace.
-We believe there are very few firms if any that have the depth of experience we have in determining economic damages on these unique and challenging cases.
+We believe there are very few firms if any that have the depth of experience we have in determining economic damages in these unique and challenging cases.

 Litigation Support Services

 Cogence Group provides a wide range of litigation support services from initial consultation and advisory services to expert witness testimony.
 We have over 20 years of trial testimony experience and have testified in over 100 cases involving business valuation and financial forensics.
-We assist attorneys in all stages of the litigation process and believe our combination of technical skills, ability to simplify the complex, and communicate effectively is what separates us from our competition.
+We assist attorneys in all stages of the litigation process and believe our combination of technical skills, ability to simplify the complex and communicate effectively is what separates us from our competition.